Working in child and adolescent mental health services (CAMHS)

 Forensic psychiatry is a unique field of psychiatry which deals with the assessment and treatment of mentally ill offenders.

 It requires sophisticated understanding of the criminal justice system and offending behaviour.

 Forensic psychiatrists have to balance the needs of the individual and the risk to society.
 They provide medical treatment and rehabilitation as part of a multi-disciplinary team in a secure environment, where patients are subject to legal restrictions.

-Assessment and treatment settings vary, from high security hospitals through to medium secure units, low secure units, prison settings and community based services.
+Assessment and treatment settings vary, from high security hospitals through to medium secure units, low secure units and community based services.

 Knowledge of mental health law is central to the work of a forensic psychiatrist and there is also regular involvement with criminal justice agencies and the courts.